Bruce Springsteen's Success and Achievements in Timeline

 2009: Kennedy Center Honors

-In 2009, Bruce Springsteen received the Kennedy Center Honors.
+In 2009, Bruce Springsteen received the Kennedy Center Honors, recognizing his contributions to American culture through the performing arts.

-In 2010, Rolling Stone ranked Bruce Springsteen 23rd on its list of the "100 Greatest Artists of All Time", describing him as "the embodiment of rock and roll".
+In 2010, Rolling Stone ranked Bruce Springsteen 23rd on its list of the "100 Greatest Artists of All Time", recognizing him as "the embodiment of rock and roll".

-In 2012, the Wrecking Ball Tour was named Top Draw by the Billboard Touring Awards.
-Springsteen finished second only to Madonna as the top money maker of 2012.
-The Wrecking Ball album was nominated for three Grammy Awards, and Rolling Stone named it the number one album of 2012.
+In 2012, The Wrecking Ball Tour was named Top Draw by the Billboard Touring Awards.
+Bruce Springsteen finished second to Madonna as the top money maker of 2012, with $33.44 million.
+The Wrecking Ball album, along with the single "We Take Care of Our Own", was nominated for three Grammy Awards.

 Loading Video...